cha87de/kvmtop/README.md

 # Development Guide

-Install the golang binary.
+Install the golang binary and the required dependencies libvirt-dev and libncurses5-dev packages.
 Create a new folder as your kvmtop workspace, e.g. /opt/kvmtop.
 Then follow these steps:
 ```
 cd /opt/kvmtop
 export GOPATH=$(pwd) # take workspace as GOPATH